amirkhojasteh70/amir/README.md

 # 3. Commit the files with a message
 git commit -m "Initial commit"

-# 4. Rename the default branch to 'main'
 git branch -M main

 # 5. Link your local project to your GitHub repository